A good quality BBQ thermometer is an essential item for al-fresco cooking.

 The study reveals some other startling statistics;

-It’s estimated that in cases where the person who becomes ill understands that poorly stored or prepared barbecue food was the cause, only 10% of cases are seen by a GP or emergency room.
+It’s estimated that in cases where the person who becomes ill understands that poorly stored or prepared barbecue food was the cause, only 10% of cases are seen by a Doctor or emergency room.

 It is conceivable therefore, that food poisoning cases increase as much as twenty-fold because of barbecues.